bwprice/PondCritters/index.md

 {% include youtubePlayer.html id="7UyJW4LfsWI" %}

 **Leeches (subclass: Hirudinea)**
 - Can be quite large (up to 8cm)
 - Two suckers (front & back)
 - Eyes present (but they can be tiny!)
+- Flattened body, but don't glide like flatworms

 {% include youtubePlayer.html id="VBTWQNpIpTY" %}

 ### Freshwater Snails (Phylum: Mollusca, Class: Gastropoda)
 - Body covered by shell